fecgov/fec-proxy/README.md

 # fec-proxy

-Reverse proxy app to combine multiple applications and redirect rules to create a smooth transition for when beta.fec.gov becomes fec.gov.
+Reverse proxy app to combine multiple applications and redirect rules for fec.gov.

 ## Configuration